We pollute

 Wastewater:

-Previously equipped with large black and grey water holding tanks, SV Enola’s refit brought her the fully biological enteron® mini wastewater treatment plant, which completely purifies all our wastewater.
-This also eliminates the need to pump out the tanks in port, further reducing carbon footprint.
+We have invested in the enteron® mini wastewater treatment plant, which completely purifies all wastewater.
+This plant also eliminates the need to pump out the tanks in port, further reducing the carbon footprint.

 Waste thrown overboard:

-We have a “nothing overboard” policy: no cigarette butts, no litter of any kind (including food waste), no cans, no sail ties, no you-name-it, are thrown overboard.
+Our policy: no cigarette butts, litter, cans, sail ties or other waste overboard.
 We store our rubbish and dispose of it properly when we return to shore.

 Household cleaners:

-Detergents and cleaning products should be avoided.
-They come in plastic containers and are full of chemicals.
-Even many so-called ecofriendly products aren’t what they pretend to be.
-At sea — as at home — we rely heavily on two natural solutions: white vinegar and sodium bicarbonate (also known as baking soda).
-This also helps to keep the living bacterial system of our biological sewage treatment plant alive and kicking.
+Avoiding detergents and cleaning products.
+Lot’s of plastic and full of chemicals.
+Many so-called ecofriendly products aren’t what they claim.
+At sea — as at home — we rely on two natural solutions: white vinegar and baking soda.
+This also helps to keep our sewage plant alive.

 Toiletries & sunscreen:

-We ask our crew and members to bring and use natural, ocean friendly soap and shampoo bars for all the reasons above.
-Baking soda also makes an excellent deodorant.
+Our crew and members are asked to use natural, ocean-friendly soap and shampoo bars.
+Baking soda is also an excellent deodorant.
 Menstrual cups may also be worth considering.
-As for sun protection, we encourage everyone to use reef safe sunscreen.
-It protects both your skin and your bloodstream and doesn’t harm the marine ecosystem.
-Brands like Himaya, which makes its packaging completely reusable, are the way to go.
+As for sun protection, use reef-safe sunscreen.
+Better for the marine ecosystem and our skins.
+Brands like Himaya, with reusable packaging, are the way to go.

 Anchoring:

-Dropping an anchor indiscriminately can be very damaging to what lies beneath the surface, i.e. reefs, shellfish, seagrass or other important marine life beds.
-Where possible, we give preference to existing mooring buoys.
-Otherwise, we always try to anchor on ‘safe’ bottoms such as smooth sand.
-And, of course, never in protected or conservation areas.
-We also set the right length of chain to avoid dragging.
+Dropping an anchor can be very damaging to what lies beneath the surface, so we try to do it in the best way.
+We use existing mooring buoys where possible, and anchor on smooth sand.
+We never anchor in protected or conservation areas and always set the right chain length to avoid dragging.

 Air travels:

-Try as you might, for many destinations it is very difficult to avoid air travel in order to reach a port of embarkation and return home.
-For us and our members who come from all over the world, it’s often an impossible task.
-We can only prioritize direct flights and offset our carbon footprint in other ways, through the airline or by calculating and donating through carbon offset organisations such as myclimate.
+Many destinations are difficult to reach without air travel.
+For us and our global members, this is often impossible.
+We can only prioritise direct flights and offset our carbon footprint through the airline or by donating through organisations such as myclimate.

 Did You Know?